AilingLiu/Udacity_AB_testing/README.md

-This file is used to guide AB testing on binomial distribution with two groups: control and experiment.
-It is summarized from the first week [Udacity AB testing course] (https://www.udacity.com/course/ab-testing--ud257).
-I will then make functions for each step and a final function to call all the functions and generate analysis directly.
+This file is used to guide AB testing on binomial distribution with two groups.
+It is based on the first week Udacity AB testing course (https://www.udacity.com/course/ab-testing--ud257).
+Each step has been made in function and the final result can be called directly by `compare_two_group_proportion`.
+The toy data is used to test the function usability.

 Terminologies: